 Cushy tongue.
 Good cushioning in the collar.

-Well constructed but light in weight!
+Well constructed but light!

 Insole, Midsole, Shank and Arch Support